 Properties (rdfs: Property) is used to add attributes to classes.
 Similar to how we define classes, we can define instances of properties to add attributes to statements.
 In the example from earlier we add the properties (predicate) ex: name and ex: created.
 Name is defined by a text string (literal) “Pablo Picasso” and creator (ex: creatorOf) of an object in the form of an instance of the ex: Guernica class.
-Note that both name and creatorOf are objects in the statement of Picasso, where name is a text string and creators a object which is a subject in another statement.
-This could an objekt in the same model or if we want to use the definition of the painting Guernica from Wikidata’s (Wikipedia) by using an IRI prefix for the resource wd: Q175036 (https://www.wikidata.org/wiki/Q175036).
+Note that both name and creatorOf are objects in the statement of Picasso, where name is a text string and creates an object which is a subject in another statement.
+This could be an object in the same model or if we want to use the definition of the painting Guernica from Wikidata’s (Wikipedia) by using an IRI prefix for the resource wd: Q175036 (https://www.wikidata.org/wiki/Q175036).
 Turtle offers the abbreviation of rdf: type in the form of the letter a, which makes the syntax short and easy to read.

 ex:name a rdfs:Property . ex:creatorOf a rdfs:Property . ex:Picasso a ex:Artist ; ex:name “Pablo Picasso”; ex:creatorOf ex:Guernica.

-Predicate interconnect the subject and the object in a statement which forms the basis of a graph.
+Predicate interconnects the subject and the object in a statement which forms the basis of a graph.
 Subjects and objects can be seen as nodes and the predicate as a meaningful link that describes the relationship between nodes.